stubbulon5/ofxAquamarine/ReadMe.md

 HAving cloned the code boom / cognition repo, left drag the files onto the XCode ide, drop the files under 'src' folder and create GROUP, RELATIVE TO GROUP (don't copy).
 Making relative to group is acheived by:
 1.)
 After the drop operation into the src folder and creating reference 2.)
-Left click the uiViz folder and on the right hand pane of Xcode, click the dropdown and select location "Relative to Group"
+Left click the Viz folder and on the right hand pane of Xcode, click the dropdown and select location "Relative to Group"

 *Clean build folder -> Use New build system*
 Copy / refresh files in: